 What is Council doing?

-- Council has prepared draft submissions to the Draft Terms of Reference for each of the two sections affecting the Lockyer Valley.
+- Council lodged submissions to the Draft Terms of Reference for each of the two sections affecting the Lockyer Valley.

-- Council may not be fully aware of every community member’s concerns and urges everyone with concerns to make their own submissions.
-We encourage you to share this responsibility with us.
+- Council is unable to be fully aware of every community member’s individual concerns and recommended that everyone with concerns make their own submissions and to share the responsibility for the future of our region.

-Council is requesting that the Coordinator-General extends the submission period to allow the community to have a reasonable opportunity to review the Draft Terms of Reference and prepare meaningful submissions.
+- Council successfully requested that the Coordinator-General extend the submission period to allow the community to have a reasonable opportunity to review the Draft Terms of Reference and prepare meaningful submissions.